Collections and Research

 Oak Ridge National Laboratory

 The Forensic Anthropology Center has enjoyed a constructive research relationship with the Oak Ridge National Laboratory.
-Some of our recent research initiatives include decomposition studies with Dr. Arpad Vass.
+Some of our recent research initiatives include decomposition, biometric and remote sensing studies.

 Our faculty and students are involved in a wide range of research involving our collections as well as our facilities.
 Because of the wealth of resources here, many of the graduate student research projects utilize the ARF or collections housed at the FAC.
 We also host many visiting scholars that utilize either the ARF or one or more of our skeletal collections.
-International scholars have visited from as far as the United Kingdom and Australia.
+International scholars have visited us from Europe, Australia, Japan and Korea.

-Click here for a list of selected 2011 presentations and publications using the Forensic Anthropology Center resources.
+Click here for recent publications and presentations using the FAC resources.